umalabs/ibe/docs/CRYPTOGRAPHY.md

 ContentEncKeyRNDGen -> ContentEncKeyRNDGen: Generate Random\nContent Enc.
 Key ContentEncKeyRNDGen --> ContentEncryption: Content Enc.
 Key deactivate ContentEncKeyRNDGen
+' --- Request for encrypting the Content Encryption Key --- ContentEncKeyRNDGen -> ContentEncKeyEncryption: The request for encrypting the Content Encryption Key (the body of the request includes the Content Encryption Key)
 ' --- Request Authorization Header
-note right of AccessToken: The JWT is included in the authorization header of the request AccessToken->AuthorizationAssessment: JWT activate AuthorizationAssessment
+AccessToken->AuthorizationAssessment: JWT (the JWT is included in the authorization header of the request) activate AuthorizationAssessment
+' --- Content plaintext IV Generation ---
+ContentEncryption -> ContentIV_RNDGen: Get Content IV
-' --- Request Body ---
+' --- Content plaintext IV Generation process ---
-note right of ContentEncKeyRNDGen: The body of the request includes the Content Encryption Key ContentEncKeyRNDGen -> ContentEncKeyEncryption: The request for encrypting the Content Encryption Key ' --- Content plaintext IV Generation --- ContentEncryption -> ContentIV_RNDGen: Get Content IV ' --- Content plaintext IV Generation process ---